MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-automate-paginated-onedrive-sharepoint.md

 ---
-title: Use Power Automate to save paginated reports to OneDrive
+title: Use Power Automate to save paginated reports to OneDrive for Business
 description: Learn how to use Power Automate to automate saving a Power BI paginated report to OneDrive for Business or a SharePoint Online folder.
 author: maggiesMSFT
 ms.author: maggies